Chhaya1602/Personal_Portfolio/README.md

 ## Introduction

 Hi!
-I'm Aryan Jain, a passionate and creative problem solver.
+I'm Chhaya Mandlik, a passionate and creative problem solver.
 I specialize in web development, mobile app development, and competitive programming.
 This portfolio is a collection of my personal projects, coding achievements, and professional milestones.

 Feel free to explore and learn more about the work I’ve done.
 I continuously strive to improve my skills and contribute to innovative solutions.